mozilla/DeepSpeech-examples/android_mic_streaming/README.md

 # Android Microphone Streaming

-Android demo application that streams audio from the microphone to deepspeech and transcribes it.
+Android demo application that streams audio from the microphone to mozilla voice stt and transcribes it.

 ## Prerequisites